 Home

-“This year’s honorees celebrate women who stand up, speak out and open doors for other women,” said Women of Achievement co-founder Deborah Clubb, executive director of the Memphis Area Women’s Council.
-“Our 2025 honorees blazed pathways to judicial, corporate and visual art careers and push daily for full access to healthcare, housing, safety and healthy neighborhoods.
-Each one exhibits the tenacity, creativity and passion that make change and make history.”
+“This year’s honorees celebrate women who stand up and speak out – to write the truth, to secure health care for marginalized groups, to preserve women’s history and to promote filmmaking,” said co-founder Deborah Clubb, executive director of the Memphis Area Women’s Council.
+“They exhibit the integrity and tenacity, creativity and passion that make change and make history.”

 Deborah Clubb, 1997 Woman of Achievement for Vision, welcomed the crowd at the 2024 celebration and began the awards ceremony by sharing the story of Women of Achievement.
 Centered in the room are the handmade plates presented to each honoree.